Family days out in the Midlands are something we can all enjoy again now that lockdown rules and restrictions are easing.

 This is one of the best family days out in the Midlands for all you action-adventurey types.
 If your kids are into trying out new activities, from White Water Rafting to Sailing, Wakeboarding to Segways, this activity-packed park is a fantastic day out.
 Kids can get lessons on the water, try out the army-inspired assault course or try their hand at some mini golf or high ropes.
 The Rambo-inspired, ECombat Experience gives your kids the chance to engage in thrilling military missions (live on the battlefield) too.
 Plus you can purchase zone packages if your kids are interested in trying multiple activities, which works out a little cheaper.

-We’re happy to report that Holme Pierrepont Country Park is currently open for walks, with the Sky Trail and Mini Golf re-opening on Friday 2nd April – just in time for Easter 2021.
+We’re happy to report that Holme Pierrepont Country Park is currently open for walks and the Sky Trail and Mini Golf are also open now too.

 Find out more about Holme Pierrepont Country Park and get your Sky Trail and Mini Golf tickets here

 You might be expecting a grand, country house, but Drayton Manor is actually the setting of one of the best kid’s theme parks.
 There are hundreds of things to do, from thrilling rides and attractions, ‘Thomas Land’ for the tots, and an activity park, museum and crazy golf for everyone else.
 There’s even a 15 acre zoo with dozens of wildlife, reptiles and primates.
-This has got to be one of the best family days out in the Midlands for sure…
+One of the best family days out in the Midlands according to mums who visited the park for us, they reported that kids of all ages enjoyed the day – and having stopped talking about it since!

 Find out more about Drayton Manor and book your tickets for summer 2021 here